openwisp/OpenWISP-Firmware/README.rst

 The overlay configuration layer **MUST** be provided using the enviroment variable ``OPENWISP_CONF`` it could be a local targz file, a valid http url to download the targz or a local directory.

-For and example of directory structure see tests/dummy_config and refer to .travis.yml to setup the correct build enviroment.
+For an example of directory structure see tests/dummy_config and refer to .travis.yml to setup the correct build enviroment.

 *Beware:* if you update your overlay configuration file please ensure to clean and recompile the openwisp package.
 This can be done using the following command inside openwrt build dir::

    make package/openwisp-fw/clean

 Developing the firmware
 -----------------------